KevinHubert-Dev/Flashcards/README.md

 # Flashcards - (ReactNative)

 Application based on ReactNative to manage Flashcards (e.g. for Learning purpose).
-The project was createed with 'create-react-native-app'.
+The project was created with 'create-react-native-app'.

 The application works on both Android and iOS.